 Service controls

 This table provides an overview of all the service controls required to maintain a Schoolyear AVD implementation.
+The service controls aim to be a complete list definining everything required to run and sustain the AVD service in production in a secure, stable and repeatable way.
 In addition to the code and title, it lists three Triggers.
 They describe when a control should be evaluated or acted upon.

 -